Port Forwarding SSH from Virtual Box

 Go through the general VirtualBox install for ubuntu.
 Keep in mind:

-• Choose a Dynamically sized Virtual Harddrive of a reasonable size, probably limited to 20GB or so (can always be changed later)
+- Choose a Dynamically sized Virtual Harddrive of a reasonable size, probably limited to 20GB or so (can always be changed later)

-• When starting for the first time, select your downloaded ISO when prompted.
+- When starting for the first time, select your downloaded ISO when prompted.

-• Most settings should be left default.
+- Most settings should be left default.

-• When prompted to choose Software to install, make sure to install OpenSSH Server (move the cursor down and press space to select it, NOT enter.)
+, make sure to install OpenSSH Server (move the cursor down and press space to select it, NOT enter.)- If you accidentally skip installing the OpenSSH Server you can always install it later with

-• If you accidentally skip installing the OpenSSH Server you can always install it later with sudo apt-get install openssh-server
+- If you accidentally skip installing the OpenSSH Server you can always install it later with

 Initial Setup